mikecinnamon/MLearning/[ML-17] Example - The MNIST data (1).md

 Out[2]: (70000, 785)
 ```

-## Target vector and feature matrix
+## Target vector and features matrix

 We set this first column (the image labels) as the target vector.
 We can examine this vector with the Pandas method `.value_counts()`. which shows that the data are a bit unbalanced: ones are most frequent, and fives least frequent.